emilwallner/Coloring-greyscale-images/README.md

 I was fascinated by Amir’s neural network, so I reproduced it and documented the process.
 Read the article to understand the context of the code.

-**Note:** If you want better results, I'd recommend using a more modern approach such as GANs.
-[DeOldify is a brilliant starting point.](https://github.com/jantic/DeOldify)

 ![Fusion Layer](fusion_layer.png)

 ## **Run the code on FloydHub**